South African kids shooting a film.

 @ ICRRA

 Prof. Cooke gave a keynote speech “Changing the Story – Building inclusive civil societies with, and for, young people in post-conflict settings” at the 2022 ICRRA conference Culture In Security – International Cultural Relations as an Enabler of Peace through Engagement.
-The full recording of his keynote can be found on ifa’s YouTube Channel.
-More information about the conference, its proceedings and ICRRA can be found on the ICRRA website.
+The full recording of his keynote can be found on ifa’s YouTube Channel

 Paul Cooke